mesemus/tugraz-demo/README.md

 You need to customize the locators if you modified the UI templates of Invenio RDM in a way that the locators used in the tests do not match anymore.

-After modifications, you need to add these to the fixtures in the [`fixtures/index.ts`](./fixtures/index.ts) file, so that the tests can use them.
+After modifications, you need to add the locator to the fixtures in the [`fixtures/index.ts`](./fixtures/index.ts) file, so that the tests can use them.

 ### Running the default tests